- Written by Dr.Mehmet Demircioglu

 In natural hair, the front edge is not a ruler line.
 It has softness, irregularity, single hair grafts, correct angles, and a gradual transition.
 If thick multi hair grafts are placed too far forward, the result can look artificial even when the grafts grow.

-That is why I believe hairline design in hair transplant should be handled as a surgical and artistic decision, not as a quick drawing before the patient is taken to the operating room.
+I believe hairline design in hair transplant should be handled as a surgical and artistic decision, not as a quick drawing before the patient is taken to the operating room.

 The donor area is the patient’s lifetime supply.
 Once a graft is removed and used, it cannot be used again somewhere else.

 Patients who have already had one surgery often understand this more clearly.
-They may look back and realize that every graft used for a dense low hairline was also a graft that could no longer help the crown, mid scalp, or future repair work.
+They may look back and realize that every graft used for a dense low hairline was also a graft that could no longer help the crown, mid-scalp, or future repair work.

-This is where surgeon involvement matters deeply.
+In this part of the decision, surgeon involvement matters deeply.
 A responsible surgeon should know when to say no, when to reduce the graft plan, when to protect the crown for later, and when the patient is not a good candidate yet.

 If a young patient still has active loss, medical treatment and observation may be more important than immediate surgery.
 A transplant placed into unstable native hair can look good briefly, then become strange as the surrounding hair continues to miniaturize.